defx/synergy/docs/pages/events.md

 # Events

-Synergy allows you to map events to event handlers of the same name within your Models `update` object.
+Synergy allows you to map events to update functions of the same name.

 Model: